Find your local branch

 Entrances - fit strips to the bottom of doors and weather-stripping around exterior doors as a deterrent.
 Young rats can squeeze through small gaps under doorways and will also use cat flaps to enter.
 They will enlarge gaps by gnawing to enter homes via garages.

 Gaps in exterior walls - fill holes or small openings (around utility cables or pipe work) with stainless steel wire wool and caulking or concrete.
-Steel or aluminium plating can be used.
+Steel or aluminum plating can be used.
 Rats can jump, so check up to a height of about 4 feet.

 Roofs - repair roof damage and use wire mesh to seal gaps.
 Trim vegetation away from your home.
 Rats climb along electrical cables or use overhanging branches to get into loft spaces and attics through gaps in broken roof tiles or under eaves.